m1r3x/GenUser/README.md

 # GenUser
-Python script to generate usernames from a list of full names
+Python script to generate usernames from a list of full names (especially for Active Directory)
 Usage:
 python3 genuser.py [full-names].txt